The many health benefits of lettuce make it a superfood. So many types of lettuce: Romaine, iceberg, butter lettuce. Are they all the same?

 - Bugs and microorganisms love those tender lettuce leaves just as much as you.

-Therefore: Lettuce in on the list of Dirty Dozen – those foods you SHOULD buy organic.
+When it is commercially grown it is full of lots of chemical pesticides which makes it one of the top Dirty Dozen foods – those foods you SHOULD buy organic.
 Discover the other 11 foods here: 12 Foods You Must Eat Organic.

 Even better is to grow your own lettuce.
 I love picking some from my garden and making a salad right away.
 This is the way to get the most health benefit from your lettuce.
 Sometimes all the seeds are sold like they were in the seed section I was in this week.

 Here is where you can get Non-GMO Lettuce Seeds.

 How to Store and Keep the Health Benefits of Lettuce

 Lettuce is highly perishable; Romaine lettuce being the least perishable.
 Still to get all the health benefits of lettuce it needs to fresh.

 For leaf lettuce or romaine, it should be washed and dried to remove any excess moisture.
 It will store longer if you tear the leaves away from the stem, wash and dry them well, then, store them in a plastic bag lined with paper towels or cloth to absorb any excess moisture as this will cause it to decompose quicker.
 You can also use green fabric bags.
 Store it in the fridge crisper.
 I find it will last for up to a week this way.
 If you store wet lettuce in a produce bag, it will likely only last a couple of days.

 To avoid browning of the leaves you should always store any type of lettuce away from ethylene-producing fruits, such as apples, bananas, and pears.